CEBaBing/CEBaB/index.md

 ## Leaderboard

-This section contains the leaderboard for some of the best scores obtained on CEBaB.
+This section contains the leaderboard for some of the best scores obtained on CEBaB as a five-class sentiment classification task.
 To add scores please consider a pull request.

 Model Architecture | Metric | Approx | S-Learner | INLP
 --- | --- | --- | --- | ---